sjhewitt/requirejs-isolate/README.md

 Context Configration: API
 -----

-Within either configuration option mentioned above, these method are available to you for configuring the context:
+Within either configuration option mentioned above, these methods are available to you for configuring the context:

 **passthru()**